-At OrthoWell, we are advanced certified in performing The Graston Technique.
-The Graston technique is a form of instrument assisted soft tissue mobilization that uses stainless steel tools to assess for and to treat soft tissue dysfunction i.e scar tissue.
+At OrthoWell, we are advanced certified in performing the Graston Technique.
+The Graston technique is a form of instrument assisted soft tissue mobilization that we use in physical therapy that uses stainless steel tools to assess for and to treat soft tissue dysfunction i.e scar tissue.
 We utilize The Graston Technique tools as well several other instruments of assisted soft tissue mobilization(IASTM) including a tool called The Edge.
 Chris worked directly with David Graston at his Indianapolis clinic and has also become advanced certified in the official Graston Technique.

 Craig Davidson et al in “Morphologic and functional changes in rat Achilles tendon following collagenase and GASTM”, J Am College Sports Med, 1995;27 showed increased fibroblast proliferation in the IASTM group and stated that “the study suggests that IASTM may promote healing via increased fibroblast recruitment.”

 Gale Gehlsen et al in “Fibroblasts responses to variation in soft tissue mobilization pressure”, Med Sci Sports Exer, 1999;31:531-535 showed morphological evidence indicating that “the application of heavy pressure during IASTM promoted more fibroblastic proliferation compared to light or moderate pressure.”

 Mary Loghmani et al in a 2006 research project at Indiana University (pending publication) revealed that “ligaments treated with IASTM were found to be 31% stronger and 34% stiffer than untreated ligaments.”